 Directly incurred costs are determined as those costs which vary with the number and type of trains running on the line – these reflect the wear and tear of additional trains on the common network.

 Avoidable long-term costs are those incremental costs related to infrastructure specific to a class of operator that would be avoided (i.e. not required) if that class of operator ceased operating on HS1.
 To determine avoidable long-term costs, train services have been grouped into a number of different “increments”, i.e. “domestic passenger services”, “international passenger services” and “freight services”.
 Consideration has been given to what OMRC would not be incurred, or would be “avoidable”, in the absence of each of these increments.
-In determining such avoidable long-term costs, account has been taken of the cost of mothballing elements of HS1 required only by that increment, with such mothballing costs being treated as common long term costs.
+In determining such avoidable long-term costs, account has been taken of the cost of mothballing elements of HS1 required only by that increment, with such mothballing costs being treated as common long-term costs.
 To be specific:

 Those incremental long-term costs which would be avoidable if international passenger services were not to run on HS1 have been defined as being those costs which are incurred by international passenger services.